EGA-archive/LocalEGA/docs/connection.rst

 ==============================

+All Local EGA instances are connected to Central EGA using `RabbitMQ`_, a message broker, that allows application components to send and receive messages.
+Messages are queued, not lost, and resend on network failure or connection problems.
+Naturally, this is configurable.

-All Local EGA instances are connected to Central EGA using `RabbitMQ`_.
-The latter is the **only** component with the necessary credentials to connect to Central EGA.
+The RabbitMQ message brokers of each LocalEGA are the **only** components with the necessary credentials to connect to Central EGA.
+The other LocalEGA components can not.

+We call ``CegaMQ`` and ``LegaMQ``, the RabbitMQ message brokers of, respectively, Central EGA and Local EGA.

 .. note:: We have fixed the RabbitMQ version to ``3.6.14``.

-CentralEGA declares a ``vhost`` per LocalEGA instance.
+``CegaMQ`` declares a ``vhost`` for each LocalEGA instance.
 It also creates the credentials to connect to that ``vhost`` in the form of a *username/password* pair.
 The connection uses the AMQP(S) protocol (The S adds TLS encryption to the traffic).

-LocalEGA uses then a connection string with the following syntax:
+``LegaMQ`` then uses a connection string with the following syntax:

 .. code-block:: console

    amqp[s]://<user>:<password>@<cega-host>:<port>/<vhost>

-We call ``CegaMQ`` and ``LegaMQ``, the RabbitMQ message brokers of, respectively, Central EGA and Local EGA.

 ``CegaMQ`` contains an exchange named ``localega.v1``. ``v1`` is used for versioning and is internal to CentralEGA.
 The queues connected to that